A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Method

 \subsection{Approximation of the mixed derivative}

 Depending how the interface intersects the grid, different schemes are needed to approximate the mixed derivative $\pdv*{u}{x_k}{x_l}$, $k\neq l$ at $\bxi$.
 Notice that we are allowed to make use of the first-order and the second-order derivatives, as they are the variables in the coupling equation \eqref{eq:coupling}.
-Though any $\order{h}$ approximation suffices, we prefer schemes with smaller local truncation error.
-Therefore, in all the following formula, we also compute the $\order{h}$ term explicitly.
-In Fig.~\ref{f:mixdu}, we demonstrate examples of different scenarios.
-In Fig.~\ref{f:mixdu} case 1, we use the usual central difference formula,